-Real Estate License Practice Test: 80 Questions for the National Exam
+Real Estate License Mirrored Preparation Test: 80 Questions for the National Exam

 By US Testing Center Editorial Team, founded by Guinness World Records Puzzle Master Timothy E. Parker · April 18, 2026